hdtodd/rtl_watch/README.md

    `git clone http://github.com/hdtodd/rtl_watch`
 then `cd rtl_watch` and `./rtl_watch` to run the program.
 See below for options.

-`rtl_watch` requires Python3 and Paho-MQTT on the displaying computer and an `rtl_433` system running on your local area network (description in subsequent section).
 Paho-MQTT v2 broke v1 callback invocations, but v2.1.0 of `rtl_watch` incorporates a workaround so that it will operate with either v1.x or v2.x of Paho-MQTT.
 However, invocation on a system running v2.x will generate a warning, since `rtl_watch` continues to use the deprecated v1-style callback invocation for now.  `check_paho_vers` is included in this distribution: executing it will tell you which version you're running.

-`rtl_watch` requires that a computer (the "monitoring computer") on your local-area network be running `rtl_433` and re-broadcasting the packets it recognizes as JSON messages via the `mqtt` protocol on the local-area network.
+`rtl_watch` requires that a computer (the "monitoring computer") on your local-area network be running `rtl_433` and re-broadcasting the ISM packets it recognizes as JSON messages via the `mqtt` protocol on the local-area network.
 See instructions below if you do not have an `rtl_433` system set up or if it has not been set up to re-broadcast packets through the `mqtt` broker.

 ## Using `rtl_watch`